angeliki-tzanou/sqlite_database_operations/Description.md

 - Handling Missing Values:
    - The NaN values were replaced with the mean for the numerical columns
    - The NaN values were replaced with the mode for the categorical columns
+   - As a last checking method for any missing values the missing values percentage was calculated to provide an overview of both whole datasets
 - Then ```.describe``` was used to provide an analytical overview of the mean, std, min, max for each numerical column
-- For the categorical columns the frequency counts were calculated
+- For the categorical columns the frequency counts were calculated through a loop command and a dictionary to store the data.
-- These analysis steps were repeated for the second dataset imported of the json file.
+- These analysis steps were repeated for the second dataset imported (json file).

+## SQLite Database Setup: